 Are you ready for a delicious side dish?
 Try this Southern Smothered Potatoes Recipe, the ultimate soul food.
-Whether you're a devoted fan of Southern cuisine or looking to try something new, this recipe is perfect.
-Experience the deliciousness of smothered potatoes and caramelized onion in a rich broth.
+Smothered potatoes and caramelized onion come together in a rich broth.
 This classic Southern dish will warm your heart, so grab your cast iron skillet and let's get cooking!

 Smothered potatoes are a classic Southern dish that showcases the comfort and flavor of home-cooked food.
-In this easy-to-follow recipe, we use Yukon Gold potatoes, known for their buttery texture and taste.
 The potatoes are cooked with onion in a cast iron skillet over medium heat, absorbing the flavors of the sauce and creating a mouthwatering side dish that's perfect for any occasion.

-If you like this Southern recipe, you may also love our Old Fashioned Chicken and Rice Casserole or our Cowboy Potatoes.
+If you like this Southern recipe, you may also love our Southern Style Bacon and Green Beans or our Cowboy Potatoes.

 Jump to: